-The A/C unit was stolen one day, of all things.
+Someone stole the A/C unit one day of all things.
 That cost time and money.
 Then the roof started leaking.
 More costs.
 Then my renters moved out and I couldn’t find anyone else to move in.
 Now I was paying +$1700/month plus my own mortgage.

 Then the house next door flooded in the middle of winter.
 The overflow flooded my basement to knee-high levels.
 More money departing… and I got a sore ass from slipping on ice.

 Then, drug addicted squatters camped out inside the house.
 I had to send some folks to kick them out, clean out the needles, and finally board up the place.

 I tried to short-sell it.
 The bank wouldn’t entertain it because I was current on my payments.
 Then after two years of hemorrhaging money, I made a choice.
 Either continue to lose all my money, or lose my credit, all because I tried to make some money on real estate.
 I wiped my hands clean and walked away from my mortgage.

 A few years later, I decided to go to business school.
 I went to a top tier school thinking I could make up some of the money I lost in the long run if I could get into an investment bank.
 I did that for a short while.

 Then I got a job offer at a regional bank.
 I left to go on our honeymoon.
 When I got back, I listened to a voicemail from this regional bank that they can’t proceed with hiring me because of the foreclosure on my record.
 I’m getting penalized for a mistake I made 8 years ago when I bought the place.
 I had even turned down a bulge bracket bank to take this offer.